 The vision of Supplements-And-Health.com (and thus of Rolf Hefti) is to help create a better, more compassionate, more humane world.

 I believe this cannot be accomplished efficaciously without good health, both on the individual and the collective level.
 (Despite that disease, pain, or personal crisis are often the springboard for igniting a stronger sense of empathy and compassion.)

 In the end...

 “People need to raise their sights and get away from the idea that material needs are the ultimate in importance.
 People need proper food and shelter but they also need –if they are to be healthy– knowledge, hope, love, friendship, and many other things of a non-material nature.”
-(Roger J. Williams, PhD, 1893–1988)
+(Roger Williams, PhD, 1893–1988, Pioneer Of Nutrition Research)

 This website strives specifically to pass on to you some “proper knowledge” on nutritional supplements (and associated topics), whether you arrived here to seek nutritional supplement advice out of “desperation” or “inspiration”.